muhammadsala597/acode-plugin-python/README.md

 ## WARNING

 This is plugin might not be supported in your device.
-To check wether this plugin is supported on your device or not, open console declare variable using 'const' key word.
+To check whether this plugin is supported on your device or not, open console declare variable using 'const' key word.
 If it throws a error, your device doesn't support this plugin.